Find & hire expert artists

 Mathematically, the more different scenarios you appear in, you boost your visibility & exposure, thus the higher chance you have of getting commissioned.

-To further improve the customer experience, we added image tagging.
-Image tagging tells the platform what an image subject is.
+To further improve the customer experience, artists should tag images.
+Image tagging tells the algorithm what an image subject is.

 Why do we need this?
 In short, if a customer starts a request for a custom pet portrait, we only want to display images for pet portraits.
-In other words, it makes no sense if a pet portrait request is filled with abstract art.
+In other words, it makes little sense if a customer gets shown your landscape artwork if they want a pet portrait.

 With each image you upload to your profile, it is necessary to tag the image.